apache/flink-ml/flink-ml-benchmark/README.md

 ## Run Benchmark Example

-Please start a Flink standalone session in your local environment with the following command.
+Please start a Flink standalone cluster in your local environment with the following command.

 ```bash